Your cart

 • Sleep Quality: A later study specifically on sleep confirmed that 300mg taken twice daily significantly improved sleep efficiency and sleep quality scores in both healthy subjects and those with insomnia, with a reduction in sleep onset latency (Langade et al., 2019).

-Alpha waves are the electrical signature of "wakeful relaxation"—the state achieved during deep meditation or creative flow.
-Unlike traditional sedatives which force "theta" (drowsy) waves, L-Theanine antagonises glutamate receptors (specifically AMPA and kainate subtypes), effectively turning down the "volume" of excitatory mental noise without acting as a crude sedative (Nathan et al., 2006).
+The Mechanism: L-Theanine is a unique amino acid found in green tea that crosses the blood-brain barrier to promote alpha-frequency brain waves (8–14 Hz).
+These waves are the electrical signature of "wakeful relaxation."
+Unlike sedatives which force drowsiness, L-Theanine antagonises glutamate receptors (AMPA/kainate), turning down the "volume" of excitatory mental noise without sedation (Nathan et al., 2006).

 The Clinical Evidence:

-• Stress Response: A 2019 randomised controlled trial demonstrated that L-Theanine supplementation significantly reduced stress-related symptoms and improved sleep quality scores in a healthy population (Hidese et al., 2019).
+• Clinical Efficacy: A 2019 randomised controlled trial demonstrated that 200mg of L-Theanine significantly reduced stress-related symptoms and improved sleep quality scores in a healthy population (Hidese et al., 2019).

 Phase 2: Neurotransmitter Support & Thermoregulation